dustinblackman/oatmeal/README.md

 The following steps should be completed to add an editor:

 1. Implement trait for new editor.
-2. Update the [EditorManager](./src/infrastructure/editors/mod.rs) to provide your new editor.
+2. Update the [EditorName](./src/domain/models/editor.rs) with your new Editor name.
-3. Write tests
+3. Update the [EditorManager](./src/infrastructure/editors/mod.rs) to provide your new editor.
-4. Update the documentation for the [CLI](./src/application/cli.rs).
+4. Write tests

 #### Adding syntax highlighting for a language